Andersen Corporation

-Andersen Corporation is an international window and door manufacturing enterprise which employs 12,000 people at more than thirty manufacturing facilities, logistics centers, and company-owned retail locations.
-Andersen is a private company headquartered in Bayport, Minnesota.
+Andersen Corporation is an international window and door manufacturing corporation headquartered in Bayport, Minnesota.

-Andersen ranked #146 on Forbes List of America's Largest Private Companies, with $3 billion in annual sales for the fiscal year ending on December 31, 2021, and #185 on Forbes list of America's best large employers in 2022.
+Andersen ranked No. 146 on Forbes List of America's Largest Private Companies, with $3 billion in annual sales for the fiscal year ending on December 31, 2021, and #185 on Forbes list of America's best large employers in 2022.
 Andersen Corporation and its affiliates make up the largest window and door manufacturer in North America.

 Andersen Corporation and its subsidiaries manufacture and market window and door products under the names Andersen, Renewal by Andersen, MQ, and Heritage.
 Andersen has manufacturing facilities in the United States, Canada, and Italy.
-Andersen's production facility in Bayport, Minnesota, comprises a 8 e6ft2 area spread over 65 acre.
+Andersen's production facility in Bayport, Minnesota, comprises an 8 e6ft2 area spread over 65 acre.

+The company is a private corporation; it has an employee stock ownership plan but is primarily owned by the Andersen family.

 History

 Andersen Corporation was founded in 1903 as the Andersen Lumber Company by Danish immigrant Hans Jacob Andersen and his family in Hudson, Wisconsin.
 In 1929, the name of the firm was changed to Andersen Frame Company, and again in 1937 to Andersen Corporation.

 Andersen Lumber Company was originally based in Hudson, where logs arrived at their location via the St. Croix River.
 In 1908, Hans Andersen sold the lumberyards to devote all the company's efforts to the window frame business.
 Needing room for expansion, Andersen built a factory in 1913 in South Stillwater (now Bayport, Minnesota).
 In 1914, Fred C. Andersen became president.
 In 1916, Andersen resumed operating the lumber business.

 When metals were scarce during World War II, Andersen began producing windows using parts less metal and other material to support the war effort.
 Andersen Corporation also made wooden ammunition boxes for the war effort, which resulted in "Excellence in Production" ("E") awards from the United States Army, and United States Navy.